lava-nc/lava-dnf/README.md

 lava-dnf is a library within the Lava software framework.
 The main building blocks in Lava are processes. lava-dnf provides processes and other software infrastructure to build architectures composed of DNFs.
-It also provides tools to direct sensory input to neural architectures and to read output, for instance for motor control.
+In particular, it provides functions that generate connectivity patterns common to DNF architectures.

 The primary focus of lava-dnf today is on robotic applications: sensing and perception, motion control, behavioral organization, map formation, and